ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 ## Other changes

-###
+### Expression Language

+New `project_dir()` expression language function that allows you to reference current project directory.

 ### API improvements

 #### REST API for shipping [[% include 'snippets/commerce_badge.md' %]]

-This release adds new endpoints that allow you to manage orders by using REST API:
+Endpoints that allow you to manage orders by using REST API:

 - GET `/shipments` -  loads a list of shipments
 - GET `/shipments/{identifier}` - loads a single shipment based on its identifier